-- The offer or sale must be made in an offshore transaction.
-The Manhattan Street Capital site software checks the location of potential investors before allowing a non-US investor to see the Reg S offering.
+*The Manhattan Street Capital site software automatically checks the location of potential investors and has the investor certify their location before allowing a non-U.S. investor to see the Reg S offering.